 Using environmental DNA for mega- and microorganisms

 Advancements in sequencing technologies have uncovered a wealth of information about the diversity of natural systems– particularly that of the uncultured microbial world (Hug et al. 2016).
 More recently, there has been an increased interest in using these techniques from microbial community ecology to rapidly assess the presence of larger organisms for conservation and monitoring efforts.
-Sampling for environmental DNA (eDNA) provides an opportunity for ecologists to understand the trophic structuring and diversity of a habitat without invasive sampling or taxonomic expertise in the field, though the computational effort is much larger for large sequencing datasets.
-Despite methodological constraints that largely involve uncovering the “ecology of eDNA”, there have been successful studies that are able to uncover community patterns in terrestrial, aquatic, and marine ecosystems for micro and macroorganisms (Deiner et al. 2017).
+Sampling for environmental DNA (eDNA) provides an opportunity for ecologists to understand the trophic structuring and diversity of a habitat without invasive sampling or taxonomic expertise in the field.
+Despite methodological constraints uncovering the “ecology of eDNA”, there have been successful studies that are able to uncover community patterns in terrestrial, aquatic, and marine ecosystems for micro and macroorganisms (Deiner et al. 2017).
 The two papers chosen for discussion, Sunagawa et al. (2015) and Boussarie et al. (2018), show how seawater samples can be utilized for microbial and megafauna groups (respectively).
 While there have been large sequencing efforts aboard research vessels for microorganisms, the same effort has not yet been done for animals – the stark contrast between the conclusions the authors are able to draw in each of these papers reflect this difference (see Table 1 for summary).

 The Tara Oceans expedition represents the largest sequencing effort ever done in ocean science, producing > 40 million mostly novel sequences from microbes and samples with > 35,000 species in them.
 Of the five papers published in a special Tara Oceans edition of Science, Sunagawa et al. (2015) revealed that temperature was the main driver of vertical stratification and found an “ocean microbial core” of functions that are ubiquitous in the ocean (regardless of taxonomic composition).
-Because the researchers were collecting whole organisms in their seawater samples rather than DNA fragments shed from target organisms, they were able to do deep Illumina shotgun sequencing of 243 samples, which is an incredibly expensive undertaking.
+Because the researchers were collecting whole organisms in their seawater samples rather than DNA fragments shed from target organisms, they were able to do deep Illumina shotgun sequencing of 243 samples, which is an expensive undertaking.
 This sequencing effort produced 5x more data than the human gut microbial reference gene catalog, the only comparable dataset to the one generated in this study.
-Their success in analyzing this huge dataset can be attributed to the strength of publicly available ocean metagenomes and reference genomes that they were able to build upon, ultimately leading to the creation of the Ocean Microbial Reference Gene Catalog (OM-RGC).
+Their success in analyzing this dataset can be attributed to the strength of publicly available ocean metagenomes and reference genomes that they were able to build upon, ultimately leading to the creation of the Ocean Microbial Reference Gene Catalog (OM-RGC).